 Fused deposition modeling 3D printing is a process that requires hours or even days to print a 3D model.
 To assess the benefits of optimizations, it is mandatory to have a fast 3D printing time estimator to avoid waste of materials and a very long validation process.
-Furthermore, the estimation must be accurate [25].
-To reach that goal, we have modified existing 3D printer firmwares: Klipper and Marlin in simulation mode to determine the timing per G-code instruction (the language interpreted by 3D printers).
-The validation is in progress, the first results are promising and reveal a very good accuracy while the simulation is fast.
+Furthermore, the estimation must be accurate [29].
+To reach that goal, we have modified an existing 3D printer firmwares Klipper in simulation mode to determine the timing per G-code instruction (the language interpreted by 3D printers).
+This extension named TimeKlip 6.1.7 is printer and slicer agnostic.
+We conduct an extensive study to highlight the precision and versatility of our simulator on 3D printers with different kinematics, using different slicers.
+We show that our simulator can be up to 145 times faster than an actual print.
+Its average error, without requiring any calibration, is 0.04% on a total of 66 printed models representing more than 133 hours of print.

-See also the GATO3D in Section 6.1.4.
+See also GATO3D 6.1.4 and OptiPrint 6.1.5.